xiaomlove/nexusphp-doc/docs/en/installation.md

 ::: tip
 If it's a BT panel, make sure the following functions are not disabled: `symlink, putenv, proc_open, proc_get_status, exec`.
 Do not check: prevent cross-site attacks (open_basedir).

-If there are js/css related locaton rules, the management background of that rule must be in js/css related rules before, otherwise the relevant files can not be loaded resulting in a white screen can not log into the management background!
 :::

 ## Procedure